markmbaum/emf/README.md

 The main problems with FIELDS:
 * Using the program requires navigating through lots of menus with semi-responsive buttons, requiring manual entry of cross section data into menus and tables of the DOSBOX app without even the option to copy and paste.
 Building cross section models in FIELDS is slow, tedious, and error prone.
-* Once a cross section is built in FIELDS, it's very difficult to refer to the input data because FIELDS saves model information to nearly inscrutable text files with `.FLD` extensions.
+* Once a cross section is built in FIELDS, it's very difficult to refer to the input data because FIELDS saves model information to nearly inscrutable text files with `.FLD` extensions, like in [this](docs/32P.FLD) file.
 These files also force users to re-navigate the frustrating series of menus to edit cross section input.
 * Causing further annoyance, the program traps the mouse, meaning other applications can't be used at the same time unless an escape button is pressed first (the Windows button on Windows).
+* Model resolution/extent are limited in FIELDS, with a maximum of 602 samples.
 * Results are output to delimited files with `.DAT` extensions, but these files contain results rounded/truncated to three digits and often have formatting complications or printing errors.
-For example, numbers that require more than four digits to the left of a decimal (including negative signs, like -1233.0) are printed on their own lines with "%" in front of them for some reason.
+For example, numbers that require more than four digits to the left of a decimal (including negative signs, like -1233.0) are printed on their own lines with "%" in front of them for some reason, [like so](docs/32P.DAT). (`emf.fields.read_DAT()` is a function that will read these output files into [DataFrames](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.DataFrame.html) and handle all of their known eccentricities, a function mostly leftover from when `emf.fields` couldn't do EMF calculations on its own.)
 * Nothing is scriptable.
 Any changes require re-navigating the menus, `.FLD` files, and `.DAT` files.

 FIELDS is useful for performing the EMF calculations, but the rest of the program is an impediment.

 `emf.fields` performs the same calculations as FIELDS, but removes the frustrating issues listed above (for a person who knows some Python).
 The FIELDS source code isn't released, so a line-by-line replication of its calculations isn't possible, but `emf.fields` produces nearly identical results for the same input.
 The calculations follow the conceptual guidelines laid out in the Electric Power Research Institute's "Red Book" (some more information on this source below).

 Comparisons between FIELDS results and `emf.fields` results have shown error on the order of floating point roundoff in almost all cases.
 The plot below shows FIELDS results and results of this code for the same cross section.
 They can't be distinguished by eye and the error is clearly not systematic.
+Notice that the magnitude of the error is never more than 0.0005 mG, exactly what one expects if one set of results is only recorded to a maximum precision of 0.001 mG.
 ![roundoff-error-1](docs/images/raise1-DAT_comparison_Bmax.png)
 `emf.fields` also reproduces nearly identical results for underground conductors, as shown below.
 ![roundoff-error-2](docs/images/und_only-DAT_comparison_Bmax.png)